naveenrs123/SchoolPlannerProject/README.md

 :arrow_forward: View all items that are stored in the application. <br/>

 This is a project that may be updated in the future with more functionality but for now, this is as far as I will go.

+This project utilises the JDatePicker component developed by some wonderful people.
+The source code for the JDatePicker functionality can be found here: [Github Repository](https://github.com/JDatePicker/JDatePicker)

+Other details can be found here: [JDatePicker Website](https://jdatepicker.org/)